clstmbrly/Practice-Testing-Area/scvp-test-program-user-guide.md

 All AIA and CRL DP URIs included in the test artifacts feature names that are not routable on the public Internet.
 A Linux virtual machine that hosts artifacts via HTTP server and OCSP responder instances is available, along with a host file that can be tailored for use in resolving names during certification path processing.

-## 2. GSTP Components
+## 2 GSTP Components

 ### 2.1 Test SCVP Client

-The GSTP test client is based on an SCVP client available from GSA on GitHub at: [GSA/VSS](https://github.com/GSA/vss){:target="_blank"}. <!--This link gives 404 error due to Private Repo.--> The GSTP client will also be available via GitHub at a TBD location.
+The GSTP test client is based on an SCVP client available from GitHub.com/GSA at: [GSA/VSS](https://github.com/GSA/vss){:target="_blank"}._ <!--This link gives 404 error due to Private Repo.-->The GSTP client will also be available via GitHub at a TBD location.
 The command line parameters accepted by the client are as follows:

 Parameter Name|Parameter Type|Description|
 ---|---|---|